Istanbul (Not Constantinople): They Might Be Giants

 One of the best-known versions of "Istanbul (Not Constantinople)" is the cover by the alternative rock band They Might Be Giants (TMBG), who released it on their album Flood in 1990.
 It was released as the second single from that album in the same year.
 TMBG's version is at a faster tempo than the original.
 The music video was featured in the first season of MTV's Liquid Television.
 TMBG's version of the song is prominently featured in the Tiny Toon Adventures episode "Tiny Toon Music Television", as the soundtrack to a segment featuring Plucky Duck as a private detective hired to find a missing statue.
-It was also used as the theme in the thriller Black Magic (1992 film) starring Judge Reinhold.
-In recent years, it appears in the first season of the Netflix series The Umbrella Academy, as well as an ending to an episode of The Simpsons, "Mobile Homer".
+It was also used as the theme in the 1992 thriller Black Magic starring Judge Reinhold.
+It later appeared in the first season of the Netflix series The Umbrella Academy, as well as an ending to an episode of The Simpsons, "Mobile Homer".
 The single reached number 61 on the UK Singles Chart in 1990.
 TMBG later recorded an electronic version of the song for their 2011 compilation album, Album Raises New and Troubling Questions.

 The Sacados

-A Spanish language version called "Estambul" was recorded by Argentine synth-pop trio The Sacados in 1990.
-The song was included on their debut album "Te pido + respeto" (1990).
+A Spanish language version called "Estambul" was recorded by Argentine synth-pop trio the Sacados in 1990.
+The song was included on their debut album Te pido + respeto (1990).

+The Muppets

+In Season 2, Episode 4 (October 12, 1997, U.S. release) of the television series Muppets Tonight, portions of the song were performed by a quartet of rats in kaftans and fezzes.

+The Trevor Horn Orchestra

+An orchestra version by the Trevor Horn Orchestra was recorded for the 2003 film Mona Lisa Smile, starring Julia Roberts.
+It used as background music.

 Bart & Baker

-Electro Swing duo Bart & Baker covered the song for their album "The Jet Lag EP" (2012).
-Another version called "Istanbul 2016" was included on their curation album "Best Of Electro Swing By Bart & Baker" (2016).
+Electro swing duo Bart & Baker covered the song for their album The Jet Lag EP (2012).
+Another version called "Istanbul 2016" was included on their curation album Best of Electro Swing by Bart & Baker (2016).

-Live performance cover versions
+PJ Harvey

+PJ Harvey used a loop of the song as inspiration for the title track of her album Let England Shake.
+Her release Let England Shake – Demos revealed that the Four Lads original recording was used as a constant sound bed under Let England Shake with Harvey singing lyrics from the song at the end of demo.

+Other versions in live performances

-The Duke's Men of Yale, an all-male a cappella group at Yale University, perform the song at the end of most of their concerts.
-The song has been in the repertoire of the Duke's Men since 1953.
+The Doox of Yale, an a cappella group at Yale University, perform the song at the end of most of their concerts.
+The song has been in the repertoire of the group since 1953 (when they were known as the Duke's Men).

-During the 2000s, the song was performed live by Australian Klezmer/Gypsy Jazz band Monsieur Camembert, appearing on the album Live on Stage.
+During the 2000s, the song was performed live by Australian klezmer/gypsy jazz band Monsieur Camembert, appearing on the album Live on Stage.

+Guitarist Trey Anastasio has teased the song on numerous occasions with Phish and with his own band, Trey Anastasio Band.